StatEngine/se-documenation/docs/onboarding.md

 - RIC established time
 - Effective response force arrival time

 Please keep in mind, we can supplement some data if the field is not natively available in the datasource.
-For example, often times with CAD integrations - we will determine response zone based on an GIS service because the CAD is not response zone aware.
+For example, often times with CAD integrations - we will determine response zone based on an GIS service because the CAD is not response zone aware or hasn't been updated in years!

 The Pros and Cons are summarized below: